Avoid receding hairline (for men)

 - Ringworm infections.
 Ringworm is a type of fungal infection on the skin especially on the scalp causing thinning of hair, which leads to hair loss.

 - Piedra or trichomycosis nodularis.
-This is the infection of the hair fibers caused by fungus which causes hard nodules or lumps in the hair fibers.
+This is the infection of the hair fibers caused by a fungus which causes hard nodules or lumps in the hair fibers.

 - Demodex folliculorum.
 The Demodex is a little worm-like pathogen that infects hair follicles and it usually feeds on oils and dead skin cells.
 These little pathogens cause irritation on the hair follicles, which leads to inflammation and hair loss.